cjzeledon/g10restaurant/README.md

 # g10restaurant
-Creating a restaurant site for Genesis10 Project
+Creating a restaurant site for Genesis10 Project as part of interview process